h-youhei/vim-fcitx/README.md

 # vim-fcitx
-vim-fcitx turn off fcitx when you leave INSERT mode.
+vim-fcitx turn off fcitx when you leave INSERT mode or search command.

 vim-fcitx restore fcitx state when you enter INSERT mode.